ngekoding/pdf-merger/README.md

 This library uses the Ghostscript CLI to efficiently merge PDF files on Linux or any environment where Ghostscript is installed.

+## Why this library?

+There are many PDF merger libraries out there, but most rely on **FPDI**, which has limitations in its free version—especially when dealing with certain types of PDFs.

+We created **pdf-merger** as a simple alternative that uses **Ghostscript** instead, offering a reliable and unrestricted solution for merging PDFs without those limitations.

 ## Requirements

 - PHP 5.6 or above